 But by the time I’ve added stuffing, gravy and sides I can’t say it’s ever screamed at me as being a wow bird.
-So I buy a frozen turkey from Lidls for £10 which saves me at least £25.
+So I buy an inexpensive frozen turkey from Aldi for £10 which saves me at least £25.

 As long as you can cook turkey so it doesn’t dry out, no-one is going to call you out on the type of turkey you have bought.

-I know recipe hunting and comparisons tend to reach fever pitch around holiday times with people trying to out do each other with their overly complicated and expensive menus.
+I know recipe hunting and comparisons tend to reach fever pitch around the holiday season with people trying to out do each other with their overly complicated and expensive menus.

 Reduce Your Sides

 I’m mentioning this because I have seen many people talk about their menus and have been amazed when I count how many sides they are preparing.